invrs/paradiso/README.md

 Provides a standard style for defining components and routes.

+Aims to be simple, unobtrusive, and more traditionally object-oriented.

-Change rendering and routing engines in one line of code.
+Change rendering engines and web servers in two lines of code.

 Easy to write adapters for your favorite framework.